Data Science and business are becoming more and more intertwined.

 Because they help companies by analyzing data and gaining insight, which can be used for product development, and ultimately increase their ROI.

 So, in this article, we’ll introduce to you to a fundamental concept in economics and marketing.
 You guessed it – price elasticity.

 We’ll explore its relationship to data science and purchase analytics.

 What’s more, we’ll discuss three main areas where it plays a key role: purchase probability, brand choice, and purchase quantity.

 What is Price Elasticity?

-In the broadest terms possible, price elasticity measures how purchasing behavior changes when the price changes.
+In the broadest terms possible, it measures how purchasing behavior changes when the price changes.

 Let me elaborate a bit.

 For instance, let’s assume a bottle of Coca-Cola costs $1.
 If the price increases to $2, many people would stop buying Cola, as it would be too expensive.
 On the other hand, if the price decreases to 10 cents, a lot more people are going to start purchasing Coca-Cola.

 The measure we use to quantify this phenomenon is called: ‘price elasticity of Coca-Cola demand’ or ‘price elasticity’ in short.